Houston-area “Tourniquet Killer” set to die

-Maria del Carmen Estrada’s slaying went unsolved for more than a decade until a tiny particle collected from beneath her fingernail matched the DNA of convicted sex offender Anthony Allen Shore.

-Shore, 55, whose signature killing method prompted him to be dubbed Houston’s “Tourniquet Killer,” was set for lethal injection Wednesday evening for her murder.
+HUNTSVILLE, Texas (AP) — A man who became known as Houston’s “Tourniquet Killer” because of his signature murder technique on four female victims was set for execution Wednesday evening.

+Anthony Allen Shore confessed to the four slayings after a tiny particle collected from under the fingernail of a 21-year-old murder victim was matched to his DNA.

-He’d be the seventh Texas inmate executed this year.
-He’d also be the 21st prisoner put to death nationally, one more than the total number carried out in the U.S. in 2016.
+The lethal injection of Shore, 55, would be the seventh this year in Texas and the 21st execution nationally, one more than the total number carried out in the U.S. in 2016.

+The 1992 slaying of Maria del Carmen Estrada, whose body was dumped in the drive-thru lane of a Houston Dairy Queen, went unsolved for more than a decade.
+Her killer had used a stick to cinch a cord around her neck and strangle her.
+A homicide detective said the cord was wound so tight, it wasn’t visible.

 Most Read Stories